 It only works on the 2.4GHz band because it gives a wider and longer-distance range - necessary, as your home router will be inside, probably by the telly.
 You don't have to worry about it constantly using your bandwidth either, as it only uses data when it detects motion or when you're viewing a live stream.

 - Dual LED floodlights (3000K colour temp)

 Despite comprising a camera and two floodlights, the Ring camera has a relatively compact mounting plate, so you're sure to be able to get it attached to your wall with relative ease.
 The camera module itself is quite big and is found at the bottom of the mounting plate.
 It's flanked by the two floodlights which output at 3000 Kelvin, which puts it in the warm lighting category and ideal for outdoor use.

 Both the camera and the lights can have their positions adjusted so you can make sure you get the best possible field of view.
-Ring also says the whole unit can withstand temperatures from -20C to 48C, so will be more than capable of withstanding the changing British weather.
+Ring also says the whole unit can withstand temperatures from -20C to 48C, so will be more than capable of handling the changing British weather.

 Motion zones: Customised motion tracking

 - iOS and Android app for alerts, live view and communication

 The main reason you're going to get a Ring Floodlight Cam is for its motion detection.
 It has two-tier detection, which means it can differentiate between objects and people, like others including Nest cameras.
 The passive infrared sensors are more sensitive to objects, such as cars and animals, but you can adjust the settings so it's less sensitive and only notifies you when it detects people.